Stocard/dockerbase-node/README.md

 Provides a base image to run node.js applications in: `stocard/node:X.Y`

-You can try it out by: `docker run -it stocard/node:8.11 node`
+You can try it out by: `docker run -it stocard/node:12 node`

-It currently builds three different base images:
+Current base images:

-* newest minor semver of node 8
-* node version 8.x
-* node version 10.x

-The size is ~26MB.
+- 12
+- 14
+- 16

 ### More information